-- The ability of the building to perform and operate in an energy efficient manner by adapting its energy consumption, for example by utilizing energy produced from RES (Energy Savings & Maintenance) - The ability of the building to adapt its operation mode taking into account the needs of the users, focusing also on the aspect of user-friendliness, indoor air quality and conditions and awareness on energy use (Comfort, Ease & Wellbeing) - The ability of a building to be flexible concerning its overall electricity demand, as well as its ability to participate in demand-response, in relation to the grid, for example through flexibility and load shifting capacities (Grid Flexibility)
+- 1. Optimizing energy efficiency and overall in-use performance: The ability of the buildings to perform and operate in an energy efficient manner by adapting its energy consumption, for example by utilizing energy produced from RES - 2.
+Adapt their operation to the needs of the occupants: The ability of the buildings to adapt its operation mode taking into account the needs of the users, focusing also on the aspect of user-friendliness, indoor air quality and conditions and awareness on energy use - 3.
+Adapt to signals from the grid (energy flexibility): The ability of a building to be flexible concerning its overall electricity demand, as well as its ability to participate in demand-response, in relation to the grid, for example through flexibility and load shifting capacities